Orange High School (Orange, California): Sports

-In 2017, Orange High's girls' tennis went undefeated (11–0) in league play, with an overall record of 23–2–1.
-That would be the last time Orange played on the original tennis courts.
 In 2018, the courts were upgraded, refinished, and dedicated by the Johnson family, long-time supporters of Orange High's tennis program.

 In 2019, Orange High's athletic track and field (used by sports such as football, soccer, and track) were refinished and upgraded by the school district.
 Because of the construction projects going on that year, Orange High sports teams that utilized the athletic field spent a season competing at off-site venues.
-Later that year, the varsity football team won the Orange Coast League Championship, defeating Santa Ana, 57–13, during its homecoming game at Chapman University.
-The team would go on to win the next two CIF rounds over San Marino and JW North, before falling to Simi Valley in the third round.